By the end of this section, you will be able to:

 Many theories suggest that phobias develop through learning.
 Rachman (1977) proposed that phobias can be acquired through three major learning pathways.
 The first pathway is through classical conditioning.
 As you may recall, classical conditioning is a form of learning in which a previously neutral stimulus is paired with an unconditioned stimulus (UCS) that reflexively elicits an unconditioned response (UCR), eliciting the same response through its association with the unconditioned stimulus.
 The response is called a conditioned response (CR).
 For example, a child who has been bitten by a dog may come to fear dogs because of a past association with pain.
 In this case, the dog bite is the UCS and the fear it elicits is the UCR.
 Because a dog was associated with the bite, any dog may come to serve as a conditioned stimulus, thereby eliciting fear; the fear the child experiences around dogs, then, becomes a CR.

 The second pathway of phobia acquisition is through vicarious learning, such as modeling.
-For example, a child who observes his cousin react fearfully to spiders may later express the same fears, even though spiders have never presented any danger to him.
+For example, a child who observes their cousin react fearfully to spiders may later express the same fears, even though spiders have never presented any danger to them.
 This phenomenon has been observed in both humans and nonhuman primates (Olsson & Phelps, 2007).
 A study of laboratory-reared monkeys readily acquired a fear of snakes after observing wild-reared monkeys react fearfully to snakes (Mineka & Cook, 1993).

 The third pathway is through verbal transmission or information.
-For example, a child whose parents, siblings, friends, and classmates constantly tell her how disgusting and dangerous snakes are may come to acquire a fear of snakes.
+For example, a child whose parents, siblings, friends, and classmates constantly tell them how disgusting and dangerous snakes are may come to acquire a fear of snakes.

 Interestingly, people are more likely to develop phobias of things that do not represent much actual danger to themselves, such as animals and heights, and are less likely to develop phobias toward things that present legitimate danger in contemporary society, such as motorcycles and weapons (Öhman & Mineka, 2001).
 Why might this be so?
 One theory suggests that the human brain is evolutionarily predisposed to more readily associate certain objects or situations with fear (Seligman, 1971).
 This theory argues that throughout our evolutionary history, our ancestors associated certain stimuli (e.g., snakes, spiders, heights, and thunder) with potential danger.
 As time progressed, the mind has become adapted to more readily develop fears of these things than of others.
 Experimental evidence has consistently demonstrated that conditioned fears develop more readily to fear-relevant stimuli (images of snakes and spiders) than to fear-irrelevant stimuli (images of flowers and berries) (Öhman & Mineka, 2001).
 Such prepared learning has also been shown to occur in monkeys.
 In one study (Cook & Mineka, 1989), monkeys watched videotapes of model monkeys reacting fearfully to either fear-relevant stimuli (toy snakes or a toy crocodile) or fear-irrelevant stimuli (flowers or a toy rabbit).
 The observer monkeys developed fears of the fear-relevant stimuli but not the fear-irrelevant stimuli.